 Center for Inquiry — Washington, DC

-Michael has appeared on numerous media outlets, including: The New York Times, Al Jazeera English, FOX News’ Live, Hannity, NBC New York, ABC New York, amNew York, NY1 News, Village Voice, Radio Netherlands, BBC Radio 4, BBC World Service, The Ron Reagan Show, GRITtv with Laura Flanders, and WBAI’s Equal Time for Freethought.
+As a result of his advocacy, Michael has appeared on numerous media outlets, including the New York Times, Washington Post, Al Jazeera English, Hannity, ThinkProgress, NBC New York, ABC New York, amNew York, NY1 News, Village Voice, Radio Netherlands, BBC Radio 4, BBC World Service, Ron Reagan Show, GRITtv with Laura Flanders, and WBAI’s Equal Time for Freethought.

 To book Michael as a speaker, contact the CFI Outreach Department via email.Expertise:

 - Critical Thinking

 - Gay Marriage

 - Religion and Politics

 - Religious Liberty and the Civil Rights of the Non-Religious